reiugit/FourWaysOfTimedHostedServices/README.md

 4. 'Worker' - timed with PeriodicTimer

 ### 1. 'HostedService' - timed with TimeProvider.Timer
-This kind of Hosted Service enables Unit Testing without delays.<br>
+This kind of Hosted Service enables Unit Testing without delays.
-Create the Timer with timeProvider.CreateTimer(...) instead of new Timer(...).
+* Create the Timer with timeProvider.CreateTimer(...) instead of new Timer(...).
-For Unit Tests simply install NuGet package 'Microsoft.Extensions.TimeProvider.Testing'.<br>
+* For Unit Tests simply install NuGet package 'Microsoft.Extensions.TimeProvider.Testing'.<br>
-Then inject Microsoft.Extensions.Time.Testing.FakeTimeProvider instead of TimeProvider.System.
+* Then inject Microsoft.Extensions.Time.Testing.FakeTimeProvider instead of TimeProvider.System.
-Now you can change the time within your unit tests for example with fakeTimeProvider.Advance(timespan).
+* Now you can change the time within your unit tests for example with fakeTimeProvider.Advance(timespan).

 ### 2. 'HostedService' - timed with Timer
 A Timer is not perfect for unit tests.